The Role of Executive Search Firms: Increasing Diversity in Higher Education

 Dr Esther Cavett

 Esther has a variety of roles in music, coaching, business and the law, through which she pursues her interests in diversity and inclusion.
-As musician, she is currently Senior Research Fellow in Music at King’s College, London.
+She is the current Vice-Chair of Trinity Laban Conservatoire of Music and Dance, and is trustee of the newly-formed Lewisham Music Trust.
+As musician, she is also a Senior Research Fellow in Music at King’s College, London.
 She is co-authoring a book on the music of Howard Skempton and is pianist for, and assistant to the Director of the charity Water City Music (www.watercitymusic.com), which supports inclusive music-making.
-She has recently concluded her second term as Vice-Chair of Trinity Laban Conservatoire of Music and Dance, and is trustee of the newly-formed Lewisham Music Trust.
 Her first career was as an academic musician, when she taught music in many contexts, concluding with a Lectureship in Music at the Faculty of Music, Oxford.

 Following her early musical career, Esther was a transactional lawyer in the City for 23 years, more than half of them as a partner of the international law firm Clifford Chance LLP.
 As a senior partner, she led mental health and well-being initiatives, became an assessor on skills development courses, supported women’s progression, and started a music club for her firm.